 Is your Viessmann boiler showing pressure is low (below 1 bar)?

 If the answer is yes, this could be caused by a couple of reasons.
 Radiators need bleeding or a water leak.

 - Firstly: If you find a leak in the pipework, radiators or boiler contact a Gas Safe registered engineer as soon as possible.

 - Firstly bleed your radiators – this can cause the pressure to lower.

-- Secondly, if you feel confident enough to do so, you can re-pressurise your boiler by following a step by step guide.
+- Secondly, if you feel confident enough to do so, you can re-pressurise your boiler by following a step-by-step guide.

-If the above steps do not solve the low-pressure problem, contact a Gas Safe registered engineer who will check what the issue is, solve the problem, and ensure the boiler is safe for you.
+Furthermore, if the above steps do not solve the low-pressure problem, contact a Gas Safe registered engineer who will check what the issue is, solve the problem, and ensure the boiler is safe for you.

-Frozen Condensing Pipes:
+Viessmann Frozen Condensate Pipes:

 Is your Viessmann gas boiler not working when the weather goes cold?

 Is there no heating, hot water and a Gurgling noise?

 If the answer is yes, this could be a simple issue for your to solve.